MichaelHoffmann/AGORA/README.md

 CHARTEST.PHP: A file for testing out storage/retrieval of unicode text to make sure our system could handle foreign characters.
 If you see a bunch of boxes in the file, your text editor doesn't handle it well; try notepad++ or emacs.

 CONFIGURE.PHP: A file which the programs use to see which database to hit.
-We only had one server for both development and production, so to keep our test stuff from clogging up the public map list, we created a development database which was a copy of the production database. ***MAKE SURE THAT $dbName POINTS TO THE CORRECT DATABASE!!*** The other variables don't actually DO anything, though $version does get echoed in places.
+We only had one server for both development and production, so to keep our test stuff from clogging up the public map list, we created a development database which was a copy of the production database. ***MAKE SURE THAT $dbName POINTS TO THE CORRECT DATABASE!*** The other variables don't actually DO anything, though $version does get echoed in places.

 ERRORCODES.PHP: A file for standardizing error messages.

-ESTABLISH_LINK.PHP: A file for centralizing the database connection so that the actual password wouldn't have to be placed everywhere. ***MAKE SURE TO EDIT THE mysql_connect FUNCTION TO USE THE PROPER USERNAME AND PASSWORD"
+ESTABLISH_LINK.PHP: A file for centralizing the database connection so that the actual password wouldn't have to be placed everywhere. ***MAKE SURE TO EDIT THE mysql_connect FUNCTION TO USE THE PROPER USERNAME AND PASSWORD!***

 FORGOT_PASS.PHP: A file for handling forgotten passwords.
 This creates a new password, e-mails it to the user in 3 languages, and stores the hash in the server.
 If your server cannot e-mail users, then this file should not be placed on your server.